Preconditioning without a preconditioner: faster ridge-regression and Gaussian sampling with randomized block Krylov subspace methods: Probabilistic bounds

 \section{Probabilistic bounds}

 In this section we prove probabilistic bounds for augmented block-CG.
 In light of \cref{thm:main}, our strategy for deriving bounds for block-CG is simply to derive bounds for Nystr\"om PCG.
 To do this, we follow the approach developed in \cite{frangella_tropp_udell_23} and use a deterministic bound for the condition number of the Nystr\"om preconditioned system.
-The following is a minor generalization of Proposition 5.3 in \cite{frangella_tropp_udell_23} to allow arbitrary $\theta$.
-The proof is contained in \cref{sec:proofs:nystrompcg}. \begin{proposition} Let $\vec{P}_\mu$ be the Nystr\"om preconditioner \cref{eqn:precond_def} corresponding to the Nystr\"om approximation $\vec{A}\langle \vec{K} \rangle$ for any $\vec{K}$ and shift parameter $\theta\geq0$.
-Then
+Note that block-CG always performs at least as well as CG (in terms of matrix-loads), and hence is guaranteed to converge (in exact arithmetic).